Admission Requirements

 - Enrolled students typically have earned a grade point average of at least 3.3 on a 4.0 scale (B+ or above) of their undergraduate studies, though this is not a requirement for admission, nor is it a guarantee.

-- When reviewing an application, the your academic and professional background will be considered in its totality, and decisions are made on a case-by-case basis.
+- When reviewing an application, your academic and professional background will be considered in its totality, and decisions are made on a case-by-case basis.

 - It is strongly advised that you submit a maximum of two page curriculum vitae listing your relevant professional background.